ValenCassa/llmstxt-generator/docs/sst/docs.md

 });
 ```

-But with SST you can take it a step further and transform how the Function component creates its low-level resources.
+But with SST you can take it a step further and transform how the Function component creates its low level resources.
 For example, the Function component also creates an IAM Role.
 You can transform the IAM Role using the `transform` prop.

 ### Example: Transforming IAM Role
 ```typescript